PycWB/pycwb/docs/source/clustering_algorithm.rst

 After superclustering, a defragmentation pass (:py:func:`pycwb.modules.super_cluster_native.super_cluster.defragment`) merges any remaining clusters that are close in time and frequency:

+In the cWB-2G flow this cleanup is applied after sub-network rejection so that nearby surviving fragments are presented to likelihood as a single candidate structure.

 .. list-table::
    :header-rows: 1